m-deez/Black-Jack-Attack/README.md

 Both the player and Dealer start at 50 hp and the first to 0 hp loses the game.

 Also!
 Side note.
 The API I used will sometimes fail on their side, and it will not draw a card from the deck.
 I made the game in a way where you can go to the next hand with no repercussions when that happens.
-Or you can continue with the current hand with more limited information.
+If you just continue to play the hand things will get... wacky.